urbn/URBNDataSource/README.md

 * __(NSArray *)indexPathArrayWithIndexSet:(NSIndexSet *)indexes inSection:(NSInteger)section:__ Returns an array of index paths with item set to the indexes in the indexes param and section set to section param.

 ##Sample Project
-The sample project demonstrates how to use URBNDataSource with `tableViews` or `collectionViews` in Nibs, Storyboards and programmatically.
+The sample project demonstrates how to use URBNDataSource with `tableViews` or `collectionViews` in Nibs, Storyboards and code.

 ## Requirements
 URBNDataSource has been tested on iOS 7 and up.
 Though it may work on lower deployment targets.
 ARC is required.